 When I spent some time in Cleveland, Lynne Sherwin outlined the problems the state faces going forward with re-districting: “Ohio voters approved a constitutional amendment to fix the gerrymandering problem, and Republicans still managed to thwart it by basically stalling the process with unconstitutional maps that got rejected over and over until it was too late to draw any more.
 Incredibly discouraging, especially if the state Supreme Court composition changes; a principled Republican joined the Democrats in rejecting the maps, but she is term-limited this year, and the state legislature will be right back at it hoping to get lousy maps past the court for 2024.”

-Lynne also mentioned her support for Emilia Sykes in her district, who in a bright spot for Ohio Democrats on election night, won her House race.
+Lynne also mentioned her support for Emilia Sykes in her district.
+In a bright spot for Ohio Democrats on election night, Sykes won her House race.

 Elsewhere, Pennsylvania decided it would rather be represented in the Senate by a dude who’s had a stroke than a TV snake-oil salesman; while Josh Shapiro may have single-handedly saved democracy in the state, pending some kind of Hail Mary legal challenge by extremist GOP candidate Doug Mastriano.